-Each student will be documented by his/her legal name in the school's database and departmental paper files (Admissions, Academic, Business Office and Student Financial Services Office).
-If the student has a preferred first name other than his/her legal given name, this will be noted as a nickname in the school's database.
+Students are documented by their legal name in the school's database and departmental paper files (Admissions, Academic Services, Business Office and Student Financial Services Office).
+If the student has a preferred first name other than their legal given name, this is noted as a nickname in the school's database.

-When a student changes his/her legal name either through marriage, divorce or for other reasons, he/she must inform the Academics Office immediately by completing a Name Change Form and attaching legal documentation of this change (i.e. marriage license, court papers).
-The Academic Office will implement changes in the system within two business days.
+When a student changes their legal name either through marriage, divorce or for other reasons, they must inform the Academics Office immediately by completing a Name Change Form and attaching legal documentation of this change (i.e. marriage license, court papers).
+The Academics Office will implement changes in the system within two business days.